 A native of Central City, Ky., Saulsberry played high school basketball at Muhlenberg North High School where he earned All-Conference, region, district, and state honors, as well as being named third Region Player of the Year.
 He played basketball at St. Catharine Junior College where he earned All-Conference honors.
 The Patriots were ranked 10th in the nation and went on to compete in the NJCAA tournament.
 Saulsberry then moved on to play Division I basketball at Southeast Missouri State University.

 Saulsberry earned his bachelor’s degree in recreation at Southeast Missouri State University and his master’s degree in leadership from Liberty University.
 DeWayne and his wife, Danielle, have two children, Olivia and Sophia.

-Chris McGill is in his first season as assistant men’s basketball coach at Laramie County Community College.
+Chris McGill is in his second season as assistant men’s basketball coach at Laramie County Community College.
 He rejoins the collegiate basketball community after 12 years in corporate management and sales.

 A native of Honolulu, Hawaii, McGill played high school basketball at Damien Memorial High School where he earned All-Conference and state honors.
 He played basketball at McCook Community College, then moved on to play Division I basketball at Youngstown State University, and eventually finished his collegiate career at the University of the Cumberlands (Ky.) where he graduated with a bachelor’s degree in business administration.